Katie Says Goodbye: Plot

-Katie is picked up by two of Bruno's coworkers under the guise of a ride home but is taken to a rural area and is beaten and raped by them.
-Bruno thinks they paid her for sex after they brag about having sex with her, so he responds by brutally assaulting them.
+Katie is picked up by two of Bruno's coworkers under the guise of a ride home but is taken to a rural area where they beat and rape her.
+After his coworkers brag about having sex with her, Bruno, in a rage, assaults them, grievously wounding one.

-Bruno confronts a bruised Katie and assaults a truck driver who assumed her bruises were caused by Bruno.
-He drives Katie to a rural area where he blames her for the assault, ends their relationship and is subsequently arrested.
-Tracey leaves with a married man and Katie's money, without having paid the rent.
+Katie, bruised and despondent, returns to the restaurant, where Bear accuses Bruno of causing Katie's bruises.
+After a brief fight between the two men, Bruno drives Katie to another rural area where he blames her for having sex with his coworkers and ends their relationship.
+He is later arrested.

+Meanwhile, Tracey leaves town with a married neighbor and Katie's money, without paying the rent.
 Katie is forced to abandon the trailer she shared with her mother.